Published 17:14 IST, July 12th 2020

 Advertisement

-Trump's advisers see China as an opportunity to portray Biden as deferential to Beijing when he was President Barack Obama's vice president and point person on Asia, according to three campaign officials and Republicans close to White House. campaign made a push in May to link Biden with China, complete with an advertising blitz, but effort did little to raise Trump’s poll numbers.
+Trump's advisers see China as an opportunity to portray Biden as deferential to Beijing when he was President Barack Obama's vice president and point person on Asia, according to three campaign officials and Republicans close to the White House.
+The campaign made a push in May to link Biden with China, complete with an advertising blitz, but the effort did little to raise Trump’s poll numbers.

 Advertisement